umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/azure-web-apps.md

 ## What are Azure Web Apps

-They has been called a few names in the past, many people still know Azure Web Apps as Azure Web Sites.
+They have been called a few names in the past, many people still know Azure Web Apps as Azure Web Sites.

 > App Service is a fully Managed Platform for professional developers that brings a rich set of capabilities to web, mobile and integration scenarios.
 Quickly create and deploy mission critical web Apps that scale with your business by using Azure App Service.